Coping with dyskinesia

 To make the most of your ‘on’ time with the least possible dyskinesia, it can be helpful for you or your carer to keep a daily diary.
 This will show when your symptoms and fluctuations happen, and for how long.
 Record this information along with the times you take your drugs, and the drug dosage.

-Keeping a diary can help you and your healthcare professional understand how your medication affects you, and how often you’re experiencing difficulties.
-It can also give a better idea of what strategies to use to smooth out fluctuations.
+Keeping a diary can also help you and your healthcare professional understand how your medication affects you, and how often you’re experiencing difficulties.

 Download this information